 I-864 Affidavit of Support for Green Card Application

 As you probably know, there are many steps involved in getting a green card.
 Besides completing an immigration application, for many green cards, you will need to get someone to sponsor you.
-The I-864 Affidavit of Support is the form in which a person declares that they will be able to support an immigrant financially if such immigrant cannot support himself or herself after becoming a lawful permanent resident (green card holder).
+The I-864 Affidavit of Support is a contract between a sponsor and the United States government in which the sponsor promises that they will be able to support an immigrant financially if such immigrant cannot support himself or herself after becoming a lawful permanent resident (green card holder).
 Acquiring an I-864 sponsor helps to ensure that immigrants will not be subject to the public charge, such as welfare or food stamps.

 1. What is an I-864 Affidavit of Support?

-An I-864 affidavit of support is a signed promise to financially back a green card applicant should they be unable to support themselves.
+An I-864 affidavit of support is a signed promise/contract to financially back a green card applicant should they be unable to support themselves.
 It is executed by completing immigration Form I-864.

 A United States citizen (USC) or lawful permanent resident (LPR) needs to think seriously before pledging to sponsor a green card applicant, as the signed contract is legally binding.
 Moreover, an affidavit of support sponsor will usually need to be a green card holder’s financial backup for many years.